-Businesses are not required to charge GST on:
+Businesses do not need to pay GST on:

-- GST-free supplies such as basic foods, some education courses and medical products.
-They can receive input tax credits for GST on goods and services used in making GST-free supplies. - Input taxed supplies such as lending money, or selling and renting out existing residential premises.
-Businesses do not receive input tax credits for GST they have paid on goods and services used to make the input taxed supplies.
+- · GST-free supplies, such as basic foods, some education courses and medical products - Input taxed supplies, such as lending money, or selling and renting out existing residential premises.

 Businesses and consumers both pay GST for goods and services.
-Broadly, because GST is refunded to all parties involved in the chain of production (through the input tax credit system) the burden for GST ultimately falls on the final consumer.
+However, because GST is generally refunded to businesses (through credits) consumers ultimately bear the burden of the GST.